-- A player is considered to be in possession of the ball, for the purposes of a scissors kick or overhead kick (bicycle), when after controlling it with any part of the body except the hands or arms, the ball remains in the air and in close proximity to the player, whether in front or on either side of them. - If the ball is in the possession of the player who is executing or intends to execute a scissors kick or an overhead kick (bicycle), and an opponent touches them or the ball, or otherwise interferes, a free kick or penalty kick is awarded against the opponent's team. - If when a ball is passed in the air, and there is an attempt to scissor or bicycle on the volley, the player IS NOT considered to have control and may be challenged for the ball.
+- A player is considered to be in possession of the ball, for the purposes of a scissors kick or overhead kick (bicycle), when after controlling it with any part of the body (except the hands or arms), the ball remains in the air and in close proximity to the player, either in front or on either side of them. - If the ball is in the possession of the player who is executing or intends to execute a scissors kick or an overhead kick (bicycle), and an opponent touches them or the ball, or otherwise interferes, a free kick at the spot of the offense or a penalty kick is awarded to the player that was attempting the scissor or bicycle kick. - If when a ball is passed in the air, and there is an attempt to scissor or bicycle on the volley, the player IS NOT considered to have control and may be challenged for the ball.